 Centre for Pluralist Economics (CPE)

-CPE engages in debates about current issues and challenges facing the field of economics through a team of leading researchers from the Department of Economics and International Business.
+CPE engages in debates about current issues and challenges facing the field of economics through a team of leading researchers from the School of Economics, Finance and Law.

-We examine the economics of equality and diversity in labour markets, migration, moral and political philosophy, development, innovation and diffusion.
+We examine the economics of equality and diversity in labour markets, health inequalities, migration, human rights, development, information and communications technology, innovation and diffusion.
 We participate in debates between contrasting theoretical perspectives and opposed economic policies.
 Through an interdisciplinary approach, we improve the effective development of theory and its application.

 - To contribute to debates about current issues and challenges facing the discipline of economics through an interdisciplinary approach.

 - To influence policy decision-making by examining a wide range of decisions, alternatives and their implications.

 - To value critical openness to different perspectives, theories and methods, and encourage cross-disciplinary collaboration.

 - To emphasise a preference for diversity and willingness to learn over uniformity.

 - To reshape classroom practice by promoting pluralism in economics education.

 Our current research projects are structured around the following themes.